The Allen Funt Alma Tadema Collection: How a TV Prankster Saved Art

 The Betrayal and The Sale

 The story has a tragic twist.
-Just as the exhibition was proving him right, Funt discovered a devastating truth: his accountant—the very man who had mocked the collection—had embezzled millions of dollars from him.
+Just as the exhibition was proving him right, Allen Funt discovered a devastating truth: his accountant—the very man who had mocked the collection—had embezzled millions of dollars from him.

-Funt was ruined.
+He was ruined.
 To avoid bankruptcy, he had to liquidate his assets.
 The most valuable thing he owned was not his TV show, but the collection he had lovingly built piece by piece.

 He was heartbroken.
 He viewed the auction not as a sale, but as a funeral.
 He feared the critics were right, that he would get pennies on the dollar.